A practical guide for iPhone, Android, and Samsung Galaxy.

 At the same time, call recording is one of those features that looks “simple” on the surface, but behaves very differently depending on your device, your region, and even your phone app.

 This guide focuses on what actually works today, with clear steps, realistic expectations, and the most common reasons the Record option doesn’t show up.
+On iPhone, record phone calls on iOS 18.1 covers the new built-in option.

 Call recording laws vary by country and (in some places) by state/province.
 Many regions use “one-party” vs “all-party” consent frameworks, and the safest habit is to ask permission before recording.